Terms and conditionsThese terms and conditions should be read in conjunction with our Learner FAQs

 Learner Code of Conduct and learning environment

-To ensure that all learners and staff understand their rights and responsibilities, Practical Training Solutions has a Learner Code of Conduct that is displayed during training and provided to all learners (see below).
-All Learners and Practical Training Solutions staff must follow this code of conduct.
+To ensure that all learners and staff understand their rights and responsibilities, Practical Training Solutions has a Learner Code of Conduct that is displayed during training and provided to all learners.
+All learners and Practical Training Solutions staff must follow this code of conduct.

 Learners who feel harassed and/or discriminated against should follow the feedback, grievances and complaints process.